agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 ## Final Thoughts

 I don't like my Steelcase Gesture.
-In the past, when I walked into my office in the morning, I'd get a sinking feeling knowing I'd have to sit in it.
-After about eight months, I've replaced it with an Aeron and couldn't be happier.
+For eight months, walking into my home office each morning came with a sinking feeling, knowing I'd have to sit in this chair.
+I replaced it with an Aeron, and the difference is night and day---I couldn't be happier with the switch.